Crime in Ethiopia: Overview

-Crime patterns had been radically changes in Ethiopia due to social and political contributions.
+Crime patterns had been radically changed in Ethiopia due to social and political contributions.
 Prior to 1974 revolution, the feudal and monarchical system of the Ethiopian Empire, there were poor management in the surveillance of crime.
 Police statistics indicated that crime increased up to 1973–1974, hence they gradually began to decline.
 After the military dictatorship of the Derg, there was unreliable, wavering data that made the crime rate decreased influenced by mass curfews in the era.
 This has been resolved after the Derg regime.
 However, embezzlement, misuse of public funds and other property crime have increased during post-revolutionary period.

 In most cities, street violence is common, but the crime rate is lower than in Addis Ababa compared to other African cities.
 A sample survey conducted in 1996 by research team consisted of federal police and found that 51,869 crimes in 1986 were reported to police commission that year.

 In one survey of the Oromia Region, total number of criminals reported to the police was 96.300, male and female offenders 85,100 (88.37%) and 11,200 (11.63%) respectively.
 This, female offenders share 1/10 of all criminals in Oromia.
 The ratio of male offenders was 7:6:1.
 Comparing to Addis Ababa (6.01–7.02), the crime ratio of Oromia is larger.